Zou Jingyuan

 Zou Jingyuan (邹敬园 (邹敬园, Zōu Jìngyuán), born 3 January 1998) is a Chinese artistic gymnast who specializes in parallel bars and rings.
 He is a two-time Olympic champion on parallel bars, winning gold at the 2020 and 2024 Summer Olympics.
 He is a four-time world champion on parallel bars, winning in 2017, 2018, 2022 and 2025.
 He was a member of the Chinese team that won silver at the 2024 Paris Olympics, bronze at the 2020 Tokyo Olympics, gold at the 2018 and 2022 World Championships, and bronze at the 2019 World Championships.
-He was the silver medalist on rings at the 2024 Olympics and 2022 World Championships.
+He was the silver medalist on rings at the 2024 Olympics and the 2022 World Championships.
 Zou is widely considered the best parallel bars competitor in the world.

-Personal life
+Early life and education

-Zou was born 3 January 1998 in Yibin, Sichuan, China.
+Zou was born on 3 January 1998 in Yibin, Sichuan, China.
 He started gymnastics at the age of three when he was scouted by a coach because of his good physical condition.

 The General Administration of Sport of China named Zou an Elite Athlete of National Class in 2016.

-Zou studies physical education at Chengdu Sport University.
+Zou studied physical education at Chengdu Sport University.

-Career
+Gymnastics career

 2017–2021

 Zou competed at the 2017 Asian Championships in Bangkok, Thailand, where he helped China win team gold.
-Individually he won gold on parallel bars and rings, as well as silver on pommel horse.
-Later that year Zou competed at the 2017 World Championships in Montreal, Canada, where he won gold on parallel bars, earning his first World title.
+Individually, he won gold on parallel bars and rings, as well as silver on pommel horse.
+Later that year, Zou competed at the 2017 World Championships in Montreal, Canada, where he won gold on parallel bars, earning his first World title.

-At the 2018 Asian Games Zou helped China win team gold.
-Individually he placed first on parallel bars and second on pommel horse.
+At the 2018 Asian Games, Zou helped China win team gold.
+Individually, he placed first on parallel bars and second on pommel horse.
 At the 2018 World Championships he helped China win team gold ahead of Russia and defended his title on the parallel bars.

 In 2019, Zou competed at the World Championships in Stuttgart, Germany, where he helped China win team silver.
 He failed to qualify for the parallel bars event final after an error in qualifying and was therefore unable to defend his title.
 He did qualify to the pommel horse final where he ultimately finished fourth.

 Zou was named to the team to compete at the 2020 Olympic Games in Tokyo alongside including Sun Wei, Xiao Ruoteng, and Lin Chaopan.
 During the team final they won bronze with a combined score of 262.397, 0.606 points behind the winning Russian Olympic Committee team.
 Zou won Olympic gold on parallel bars with a score of 16.233, the highest score and widest margin of victory (0.533) posted by any gymnast in any event at the Tokyo Olympics.